|

 Will a vendor question the use of a procurement card?

 No, a procurement card looks just like a credit card to a vendor.
-It’s the
+It's the additional controls on the card that makes it a procurement card.

 Who accepts procurement cards?